demisto/content-docs/docs/integrations/documentation_tips.md

 ---
 id: documentation_tips
-title: Documentation - Best Practice
+title: Documentation - Best Practices
 ---

-## New entities descriptions in the RN
+This document describes the desired documentation standards in XSOAR content entities, and contains examples that can be very useful when writing documentation.

-When a new integration/script/playbook is first released, the release notes are generated automatically with the 'description' field in the entity's yml file.
+## Entities Description Field
 ### For playbook and scripts, use the following guideline:
 - Should start with the verb that describes what the entity does.
 - There's a limited space for descriptions, so we don't want to waste space (and time) with words that don't matter.